cern-eos/eos/doc/configuration/permission.rst

 UNIX Permissions

-EOS allows to set user, group and other permissions for read write and browsing defined by ``'r'(4), 'w'(2), 'x'(1)``, e.g. ``777 ='rwx'``.
+EOS allows to set user, group and other permissions for read write and stat defined by ``'r'(4), 'w'(2), 'x'(1)``, e.g. ``777 ='rwx'``.

 Unlike in POSIX the S_ISGID (2---) indicates that any new directory created should automatically inherit all the